wazuh/wazuh-documentation/source/ossec_rule_set.rst

 * Silent mode
 * Backups system

-Let's begin, the script is located in ```wazuh/ossec-rules/ossec_ruleset.py``` repository, run it by going to your OSSEC manager machine and do the following steps.
+Let's begin.
+This script is located in ```wazuh/ossec-rules/ossec_ruleset.py``` repository, to run it go to your OSSEC manager machine and do the following steps.

 Cloning the repository: ::